 We know that using hashtags is paramount to reach and engagement.
 But are all hashtags equal, and are all beneficial to you and your business?

 Although hashtags are a great tool, it is possible to innocently misuse them in a way that penalises our content.
 That includes using banned hashtags, using too many hashtags, and using irrelevant hashtags.
-Misusing hashtags can negatively affect your ranking within Instagram’s algorithm, which means that less people will see your content.
+Misusing hashtags can negatively affect your ranking within Instagram’s algorithm, which means that fewer people will see your content.

 3 helpful hashtag tips